ellisp/blog-source/_posts/2026-06-14-samoa-seasonal-adjustment.md

   scale_y_continuous(label = comma) +
   labs(x = "",
        y ="Visitor arrivals",
        title = "Visitor arrivals per month to Samoa", subtitle = "<span style='color:grey60'>Original</span>, seasonally adjusted <span style='color:steelblue'>and trend (adjusted for Covid period).</span>", caption = "Source: data from Samoa Bureau of Statistics.
 Seasonal adjustment by freerangestats.info.") + theme(plot.subtitle = element_markdown())
 {% endhighlight %}

-What insight do we have?
+After all that, what insight do we have?
 Well, not a lot really, other than the blindingly obvious trends of the devastation to the industry of Covid and the slow and noisy growth trend since then.
 We are at least well placed to make commentary on the impact of the fuel crisis on tourism, and can say that there isn't any evident yet.
 If and when we do see the impact, we'll be able to talk about in terms of trends and random variation, after having removed the seasonal element.
 So that's useful.

 Well, that's all.
-Perhaps I'll get around in a later post to adding the other Pacific island countries with monthly tourism data&mdashFiji, Vanuatu, Cook Islands, French Polynesia being the key ones I'm aware of.
+Perhaps I'll get around in a later post to adding the other Pacific island countries with monthly tourism data&mdash;Fiji, Vanuatu, Cook Islands, French Polynesia being the key ones I'm aware of.